sbonsey/walk4health-website/VERCEL_KV_SETUP.md

 # Vercel KV Setup Guide (Updated for Marketplace)

+## 🚨 **CRITICAL ISSUE FIXED: Environment Variable Naming**

+The main problem was that your API endpoints were looking for the wrong environment variable names.
+I've updated the code to support both naming conventions.

+### **What Was Wrong:**
+- ❌ API was looking for `KV_REST_API_URL` and `KV_REST_API_TOKEN`
+- ❌ Vercel KV actually provides `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN`
+- ❌ This caused all API calls to fail, falling back to localStorage

+### **What I Fixed:**
+- ✅ Updated API endpoints to check for both naming conventions
+- ✅ Added better error logging and debugging
+- ✅ Modified frontend to prioritize API over localStorage in production
+- ✅ Created proper `vercel.json` configuration

 ## 🚀 **Setting Up Upstash Redis for Walk4Health**

 ### **What We've Implemented:**